fullstack-development/react-redux-starter-kit/docs/en/main.md

 ### Feature

-A feature is the main unit in the architecture.
-A feature has its own branch in the redux state, redux logic, and react components which implement a functionality represented by the feature.
+A feature is the main building block in the architecture.
+A feature is a functional unit which represents a specific part of the app's functionality.

+A feature has its own branch in the redux state, redux logic, and react components which implement functionality represented by the feature.
-Features can depend on services, shared code (components, styles, types, helpers etc.) or core helpers (such as [containersProvider HOC](./lazy-feature.md)).
-Features cannot depend on modules or other features.

-Feature exports its containers and redux logic which can be used in two places:
-1. Containers and redux logic can be used in [modules](#module).
-2. Containers can be used in `ContainersProvider.tsx` to allow to use these containers in other features using the `containersProvider` HOC.

-Example:
+Examples:
-> `github users search` feature can contain redux logic for searching github users and storing the results in the redux state, and containers for displaying the results and making a search query.
+> `github users search` feature can contain redux logic for searching github users and storing the results in the redux state, and containers for displaying the results and making a search query;
+> `auth` feature can contain redux logic & containers for login, logout, password recovery etc.

 [Read more about features](./feature/feature.md)